tliddell13/lm-evaluation-harness/README.md

 We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

-We currently only support one prompt per task, which we strive to make the "standard" as defined by the benchmark's authors.
-If you would like to study how varying prompts causes changes in the evaluation score, check out the [BigScience fork](https://github.com/bigscience-workshop/lm-evaluation-harness) of this repo.
-We are currently working on upstreaming this capability to `main`.

-## Implementing new tasks
+## Implementing New Tasks

 To implement a new task in the eval harness, see [this guide](./docs/task_guide.md).

 ## Task Versioning

 To help improve reproducibility, all tasks have a `VERSION` field.
 When run from the command line, this is reported in a column in the table, or in the "version" field in the evaluator return dict.
-The purpose of the version is so that if the task definition changes (i.e to fix a bug), then we can know exactly which metrics were computed using the old buggy implementation to avoid unfair comparisons.
-To enforce this, there are unit tests that make sure the behavior of all tests remains the same as when they were first implemented.
 Task versions start at 0, and each time a breaking change is made, the version is incremented by one.

 When reporting eval harness results, please also report the version of each task.
 This can be done either with a separate column in the table, or by reporting the task name with the version appended as such: taskname-v0.

 ## Test Set Decontamination

-To address concerns about train / test contamination, we provide utilities for comparing results on a benchmark using only the data points not found in the model training set.
-Unfortunately, outside of models trained on the Pile and C4, its very rare that people who train models disclose the contents of the training data.
-However this utility can be useful to evaluate models you have trained on private data, provided you are willing to pre-compute the necessary indices.
-We provide computed indices for 13-gram exact match deduplication against the Pile, and plan to add additional precomputed dataset indices in the future (including C4 and min-hash LSH deduplication).
+We provide utilities for comparing results on a benchmark using only the data points not found in the model training set.
 For details on text decontamination, see the [decontamination guide](./docs/decontamination.md).

-Note that the directory provided to the `--decontamination_ngrams_path` argument should contain the ngram files and info.json.
-See the above guide for ngram generation for the pile, this could be adapted for other training sets.

 ```bash
 python main.py \